 The valve of a monoraphid pennate diatom lacking a raphe.

 The proximal internal terminations of the raphe in a rectangular, elevated, elongate structure.
 This structure is found in Muelleria, Scoliopleura and Neidium.

-This term describes a structure that is ‘bent back’ on itself.
+A structure that is bent back on itself.

 Having, or approximating, the shape of a rhombus.
 A rhombus is a parallelogram with all four sides of the same length.
 Used to describe the shape of a valve (example, Staurosirella rhomboides), a central area, or the girdle view of a frustule (example, Eunotia rhomboidea).